ClementTsang/foto/README.md

 ## Features

+- Supports user registration and authentication (latter uses a _very_ basic JWT setup).
+- Supports uploading images and storing into an S3 Bucket.
 - Supports searching for images via perceptual hashes to find similar images.
-- Supports a basic implementation of user registration and logins.

 ## Installation

 TL;DR: Install Rust, set up S3, clone the project, and run!

 1. Install Rust.
-You can do so with [rustup](https://www.rust-lang.org/tools/install), or your system's package manager if possible.
+You can do so with [rustup](https://www.rust-lang.org/tools/install).
 You can check if everything worked by doing

    ```bash
    rustc --version